 Visitor guide: St. Giles Cathedral

-St. Giles Cathedral has strong ties to the Protestant reformer John Knox who was fiercely critical of Mary Queen of Scots and there are several statues of him inside, but if you’d like to see something that nearly all visitors to the city miss, pop round the back of the cathedral and look for a brass plaque amongst the cobblestones in the car park as that’s the location of Knox’s grave.
+St. Giles Cathedral has strong ties to the Protestant reformer John Knox, who was fiercely critical of Mary Queen of Scots, and there are several statues of him inside.
+If you’d like to see something that nearly all visitors to the city miss, pop around the back of the cathedral and look for a brass plaque amongst the cobblestones in the car park which is the location of Knox’s grave.

-As a top tip, try to time your visit when sunlight floods through the stained-glass windows in the nave because the coloured glass lights the interior in a kaleidoscope of colours which really come alive if the renowned St. Giles Cathedral choir is singing at the same time.
+As a top tip, try to time your visit when sunlight floods through the stained-glass windows in the nave because the coloured glass lights up the interior in a kaleidoscope of colours.

 Address: The Mound, Edinburgh, EH1 1YZ

 While a visit to a bank’s headquarters might not sound like much fun, this one is well worth a visit as it includes a hidden gem of an attraction a few minutes’ walk from St. Giles Cathedral.